thomas36058/thomas36058/README.md

 # 👋 Hi, I’m Thomas! :brazil:

-I'm a Software Engineer with a passion for building large, impactful applications and websites.
+I'm a Software Engineer making ideas that actually help.

 ## 👨‍💻 What I Do
 - Frontend development with **React.js** & **TypeScript**